ridhwandll/ridhwandll.github.io/RidSite/content/posts/RRR.md

 +++
 date = 2024-01-18T22:14:13+06:00
-title = "Someone I ...."
+title = "Rid is Rid of Rid"
 authors = [ "Ridhwan" ]
 +++

 People don't value love, really.
 They value it when they are in danger, they value it when they know that they can't replace me.
-The days when I will become the richest man on my blood-line are hopefully near, I mean I already started a company which is undercover, I am in dreams of changing this country, sadly in this journey, I leaked some of my emotions to a ruthless person(questionable), who doesn't even value if I die?
+The days when I will become the richest man on my blood-line are hopefully near, I mean I already started a company which is undercover, I am in dreams of changing this country's **tech industry**, sadly in this journey, I leaked some of my emotions to a ruthless person(questionable), who doesn't even value if I die?
 Seriously?

 <br>